ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-1-2.md

-#Chapter: Historical Perspectives on Coaching and Mentoring Theory and Practice
+#Historical Perspectives on Coaching and Mentoring Theory and Practice

 In this chapter, we will explore the historical perspectives on coaching and mentoring theory and practice.
 Understanding the origins and evolution of coaching and mentoring provides valuable insights into their significance and impact in contemporary organizational settings.